Nikolaos Trikoupis: Life

-Born in Mesolongi in 1868 to Themistoklis Trikoupis (member of the Trikoupis family, related to PM Charilaos Trikoupis), he entered the Hellenic Military Academy, which he graduated in 1888 as an Artillery Second Lieutenant.
+Born in Mesolongi in about 1868 to Themistoklis Trikoupis (member of the Trikoupis family, related to PM Charilaos Trikoupis), he entered the Hellenic Military Academy, which he graduated in 1888 as an Artillery Second Lieutenant.
 He furthered his studies in France, where he remained from 1889 to 1895, completing his tour there with courses at the École Supérieure de Guerre.
 He competed at the 1896 Summer Olympics, held in Athens, in the military rifle and the free rifle events.
 He came third in the first with a score of 1,713, after hitting the target 34 times out of a possible 40.
 His place and score in the second event are unknown, except that he did not finish in the top five.

 In the Greco-Turkish War of 1897, he participated as chief of staff of the 1st Infantry Division.
 He joined the newly established General Staff Corps in 1904, and participated in the Balkan Wars of 1912–13 as chief of staff of the 3rd Infantry Division and the Damianos Detachment.
 After the Balkan Wars he served as regimental commander, and served as chief of staff of the III Army Corps and then as Deputy Chief of the Hellenic Army General Staff.

-From 1917, he fought in the Macedonian front of the First World War as commander of the 3rd Infantry Division, being promoted to Major General in 1918.
+From 1917, he fought in the Macedonian front of the First World War as commander of the 3rd Infantry Division, being promoted to major general in 1918.
 He again commanded the 3rd Division in the spring and summer 1921 offensives during the Asia Minor Campaign.
 During the advance onto Eskişehir he also commanded the Northern Group of Divisions, and in July was placed in charge of the Southern Group around Afyonkarahisar.
 In September, he was moved to command of II Corps and in December to I Corps.